-Since inception, the Authority has provided a forum for its member jurisdictions to work together for the benefit of the entire metropolitan area.
+Since its inception, the Authority has provided a forum for its three member jurisdictions to work together for the benefit of the entire metropolitan area.
 The Expressway System has contributed to the region's continued economic strength, and illustrates the benefits of working together collectively.
-The City was allocated the majority of Board seats in 1966 when the Authority was formed because it was the only participating jurisdiction that agreed to back the Expressway financing.
-The City contributed funding through 1992, when a financial restructuring allowed the Expressway System to become fully reliant on user fees.
-In 2012, the City's contributions to the Expressway System were paid back by the Authority with interest, totaling approximately \$62 million.
+The Virginia General Assembly passed legislation in 2014 that embraced regional cooperation for the Richmond area by equalizing the Authority's board membership to five members from each of the three jurisdictions (for a total of sixteen members - with one member appointed from the Commonwealth Transportation Board) and changing the Authority's name to Richmond Metropolitan Transportation Authority.